11 Ways To Stop Spending Money On Cars

 4. Don’t give me a lecture about safety standards.
 The average fatality occurs roughly once every 100 million miles traveled.
 You know what kills people?
 Cupcakes.
 No joke.
 Heart disease is eighteen times more likely to kill you than driving in a car.
 So go eat an apple instead of a McDonalds Happy Meal and don’t lease a car.
 You’re money isn’t working for you.

 5. That car review you just read… is fiction.
 The guy writing it is paid to make cars out to be the embodiment of freedom.
 He won’t tell you that all you’re doing in the real world is listening to music, commuting, and going at the same artificially low rate of speed as the car in front of you.
 Is all that boredom really worth over $37,000 of savings during the next seven years?
 I’m being nice.
 Don’t lease a car.
+Buy one instead and if you want to save even more money then install a blackbox, you can check out actual trustworthy sites such as Blackbox My Car where there are loads of deals to suit your needs, speak to one of our dedicated members of staff to help you and offer you advice on which deals are the best choice for you and your car.

 6. So you wanna blow your financial brains out?
 Fine!
 Before you bite that bullet, check out how much it cost to even register a new car these days.
 Then tack on the jaw dropping insurance rates, the $2,000 plus tax bill, and the dealer’s bogus fees that he probably named after his pet dog.
 Don’t lease the car.
 I’m not kidding Stop bothering me if you’re not willing to take my advice.
+Either way, having insurance is essential for any driver.
+As there are many policies to know about, checking out something like aaa at truly insurance could be a good place to start.
+Remember, your safety is important and so is knowing how to keep your family safe on the roads too.

 7. What should you get instead?
 Do the math on what you already got first.
 Fix whatever needs to be fixed if the numbers make sense.
 If it’s looking a bit old, go buy some spray on wax.
 The stuff is dirt cheap and makes an old car look new for just pennies per squirt.